rahulj93/JSudoku/README.md

 - Write an original algorithm using Object-Oriented Programming to generate a Sudoku board
 - Generate a new, solvable Sudoku board by clicking a button (using JavaScript event handling)
-- Use JavaScript Document Object Model to manipulate HTML Canvas
+- Use JavaScript Document Object Model to manipulate HTML nodes

 ### Other Features (not part of MVP):
 - Render error when user makes an invalid move.